odoo/documentation/content/administration/maintain/supported_versions.rst

 Odoo provides support and bug fixing **for the 3 last major versions** of Odoo.

 .. note::
-   Odoo releases intermediary versions called **Online versions** on the :doc:`Odoo Online <online>` hosting every two months.
-Odoo Online users can then benefit from the latest features of Odoo.
+   Odoo releases intermediary versions called **Online versions** on the :doc:`Odoo Online
+   <odoo_online>` hosting every two months.
+Odoo Online users can then benefit from the latest
+   features of Odoo.

    - Admins of Odoo Online databases are invited to :doc:`upgrade <../upgrade>` them regularly.
    - Online versions are *not* released for Odoo.sh and On-Premise installations.